-A co-operative art school? is a research project on co-operative education, alternative art education, radical pedagogy, self-organisation and other dimensions of a co-operative learning environment.
+A co-operative art school? is a research project on co-operative education, alternative art education, radical pedagogy and self-organisation, with the ultimate aim of raising awareness about cooperative art education and starting a co-operative art school.
 The project is supported by an Artquest Research Residency at the Conway Hall Humanist Library.

 What would a co-operative art school look like?
 Who is it for and what would the benefits be?
 How would it work?
 These are some of the questions that this research project will address.
 If you would like to contribute you can fill in the survey or scroll down for more ways of getting involved.
 Please check back soon, this page will be updated regularly with more information and resources.
 To receive updates please join the mailing list.

-The Radical Pedagogy Research Group is a public forum and research project on alternative art education, radical pedagogy and self-organisation, with the practical aim of developing a self-organised alternative studio programme.
+The Radical Pedagogy Research Group is a public forum and peer-led participatory action-research project on alternative art education, radical pedagogy and self-organisation, with the practical aim of developing a self-organised alternative studio programme.
 The reading group meets on the last Friday of every month, it is free and open to everyone who wants to join as long as they commit to the reading.
 We plan to organise additional workshops, screenings and other events that will emerge from our research.
 Please book your place and download the reading.

 ART&CRITIQUE was a peer-led alternative art education network dedicated to critical engagement with art practice, theory and research.
 It was founded in November 2015 and based at The Field and LARC.
 We employed collaborative, co-operative and collective models of pedagogy and organisation and fostered alternative models of art education in a series of public events.